Chicago/opengrid/docs/finding-data/getting-started.md

             2.
         </td>
         <td>
-             Existing Queries is a collapsible link that displays "Commonly Used Searches".
+             Existing Queries is a collapsible link that displays "Commonly Used Queries".
         </td>
     </tr>
     <tr>